Pharmacist jobs at The Ohio State University - 54 jobs

 * Able to assess a situation and choose the appropriate course of action.

-* Demonstrates the ability to communicate effectively with different people taking into consideration any special needs
+* Demonstrates the ability to communicate effectively with different people taking into consideration any special needs.

 * INTERPERSONAL RELATIONS

 * Communicates with physicians and nursing staff/customers concerning the availability, side effects, and possible incompatibilities of new as well as currently used drugs.
-Demonstrates engagement with pharmacy practices through: reviewing pharmacy and therapeutics newsletter, departmental minutes, and communication with management.
+Demonstrates engagement with pharmacy practices through: reviewing pharmacy newsletter, departmental minutes, and communication with management.

 * Effectively manages support staff and provides direction in their daily responsibilities.